googleapis/google-auth-library-python/docs/user-guide.rst

 :class:`~credentials.Credentials` are the means of identifying an application or user to a service or API.
 Credentials can be obtained with two different types of accounts: *service accounts* and *user accounts*.

 Credentials from service accounts identify a particular application.
 These types of credentials are used in server-to-server use cases, such as accessing a database.
+This library primarily focuses on service account credentials.

 Credentials from user accounts are obtained by asking the user to authorize access to their data.
 These types of credentials are used in cases where your application needs access to a user's data in another service, such as accessing a user's documents in Google Drive.

-This library primarily focuses on service account credentials and provides some limited support for user credentials.
+This library provides no support for obtaining user credentials, but does provide limited support for using user credentials.

 Obtaining credentials
 ---------------------